Supermagnum/supermorse-app/README.md

 - **3-conductor wire**
 - **Any computer** with USB ports, screen, and keyboard

+## Morse Key Emulator

+For those who want to practice Morse code reception without physical hardware, we provide a software-based [Morse Key Emulator](https://github.com/Supermagnum/supermorse-app/tree/main/key-emulator) that:

+- Follows the suggested learning order from alphabets.js
+- Supports simultaneous keypresses for prosigns (e.g., A+R for "end of message")
+- Emulates serial communication to interface with the app
+- Provides a progressive learning interface
+- This is mainly to make it easier for those willing in helping out with testing and debugging, will be integrated in the main app later.

+**Note**: You must be logged in to the Supermorse app to access training features, track progress, and change settings.

 ## Arduino Pin Configuration

 The Arduino firmware supports multiple Morse key types.
 Here's how to connect your key: